As a classical pianist, I learned how to put everything on the line. It was an extremely valuable experience.

 But I’ve been realizing lately that there is a time for a risk and a time for caution.

 There are times when that is solid, needed advice.
-When you’re about to play Rachmaninoff’s 3rd piano concerto up on stage, yes, you should throw caution to the wind and go for it.
 When you are moving to a new city, yes, you should go out, explore, and meet new people.
 When you are over-thinking a new recipe, sure, throw caution to the wind.
 Being cautious can keep us stuck or can rob us of truly beautiful experiences.

 But other times, what you should be doing is protecting what you have with all that you can.

 It can be hard to see the value of what you already have, because familiarity breeds contempt.
-It can be hard to see the value of all the hours of hard work when you’re in the middle of the process, because in the middle of the process, there is nothing tangible to show anyone, including yourself.
+It can be hard to see the value of all the hours of hard work when you’re in the middle of the process, because in the middle of the process, there is nothing tangible to show anyone.
+No fruit of your labor.
+Yet.
 But chances are, there are relationships and habits you have right now that are worth protecting.
 So guard those things.
 Don’t forget how great they are.